marxin/texi2rst-generated/sphinx/gccint/testsuites.rst

 GCC contains several testsuites to help maintain compiler quality.
 Most of the runtime libraries and language front ends in GCC have testsuites.
-Currently only the C language testsuites are documented here; FIXME: document the others.
+Currently only the C language testsuites are documented here;

+.. todo:: document the others

 .. toctree::
   :maxdepth: 2